idoko-emmanuel/Laravel-HackerNews-API/README.md

     php artisan test

 ## Unit Testing
-Unit tests have been provided for the following components:
+Unit tests have been provided for the following actions:

-- Author
+- CreateNewAuthor
-- Comment
+- CreateNewComment
-- Job
+- CreateNewJob
-- Poll
+- CreateNewPoll
-- PollOption
+- CreateNewPollopt
-- Story
+- CreateNewStory

 ## Feature Testing
 Feature tests have been provided for the HackernewsController.